wpl123/gps_app/README.md

 Project to create an ortho image using GoPro images captured from light aircraft.
 The Gopro is mounted below the wing.
 A android device running the GPS Logger app is located on the dash.

-Step 1: Create the flight plan using QGIS Flight Planner and create a kml to load into Google Earth.
+- Create the flight plan using QGIS Flight Planner and create a kml to load into Google Earth.
 The flight plan can be followed in the cockpit in real time

-Step 2: Carry out the flight plan and capture images with the GoPro
+- Carry out the flight plan and capture images with the GoPro

-Step 3: Extract the GPS waypoints from the GPS logger and update the Gopro images Exif fields
+- Extract the GPS waypoints from the GPS logger and update the Gopro images Exif fields

-Step 4: Run WebODM with the updated Gopro images to create the ortho rectified image
+- Run WebODM with the updated Gopro images to create the ortho rectified image

+- Add the images to Google Earth

 # Step 1